 Don’t be afraid of LUT’s.
 It might be a new concept for you, but really LUT’s are easy to use and when used right they bring many benefits.
 Many people like myself share LUT’s online, so do a google search and you will find many different looks and styles that you can download for your project.

 So what is a LUT?
 It’s a simple table of values that converts one set of signal levels to another.
 You may come across different types of LUT’s… 1D, 3D, Cube etc. At a basic level these all do the same thing, there are some differences but at this stage we don’t need to worry about those differences.
 For grading and post production correction, in the vast majority of cases you will want to use a 3D Cube LUT.
 This is the most common type of LUT.
 The LUT’s that you use must be designed for the gamma curve and colour space that the material was shot in and the gamma curve and colorspace you want to end up in.
-So, in the case of a Sony camera, be that an A7s, A7r, A6300 or whatever we want LUT’s that are designed for S-Log2 and S-Gamut or S-Log3 and SGamut3.cine.
-LUT’s designed for anything other than this will still transform the footage, but the end results will be unpredictable as the tables input values will not match the correct values for S-Log2.
+So, in the case of a Sony camera, be that an A7s, A7r, A6300 or whatever we want LUT’s that are designed for either S-Log2 and S-Gamut or S-Log3 and SGamut3.cine.
+LUT’s designed for anything other than this will still transform the footage, but the end results will be unpredictable as the tables input values will not match the correct values for S-Log2/S-Log3.

 One of the nice things about LUT’s is that they are non-destructive.
 That is to say that if you add a LUT to a clip you are not actually changing the original clip, you are simply altering the way the clip is displayed.
 If you don’t like the way the clip looks you can just try a different LUT.

-To make the pictures on our conventional 709 TV have a normal contrast range, in post production we need to expand the the squeezed recorded S-Log2 range to the display range of REC-709.
-To do this we apply an S-Log2 to Rec-709 LUT to the footage during the post production process.
-The LUT table will shift the S-log2 input values to the correct REC-709 output values.
+To make the pictures on our conventional 709 TV or computer moniotr have a normal contrast range, in post production we need to expand the the squeezed recorded S-Log2/S-Log3 range to the display range of REC-709.
+To do this we apply an S-Log2 or S-Log3 to Rec-709 LUT to the footage during the post production process.
+The LUT table will shift the S-log input values to the correct REC-709 output values.
 This can be done either with your edit software or dedicated grading software.
 But, we may need to do more than just add the LUT.

-There is a problem because the TV only has a limited display range, often smaller that the recorded image range.
-So when we expand the squeezed S-Log2 footage back to a normal contrast range the amount of dynamic range in the recording exceeds the dynamic range that the TV can display so the highlights and brighter parts of the picture are lost, they are no longer seen and as a result the footage may now look over exposed.
+There is a problem because normal TV’s only have a limited display range, often smaller that the recorded image range.
+So when we expand the squeezed S-Log2/S-Log3 footage back to a normal contrast range the amount of dynamic range in the recording exceeds the dynamic range that the TV can display so the highlights and brighter parts of the picture are lost, they are no longer seen and as a result the footage may now look over exposed.

 Normally you want to grade the clip before it passes through the LUT as prior to the LUT the full range of the footage is always retained.
 The normal procedure is to add the LUT to the clip or footage as an output LUT, that is to say the LUT is on the output from the grading system.
 Although it’s preferable to have the LUT after any corrections, don’t worry too much about where your LUT goes.
 Most edit and grading software will still retain the full range of everything you have recorded, even if you can’t always see it on the TV or monitor.

-If you chose to deliberately over expose the A7s by a stop or two to get the best from the 8 bit recordings (see part one of the guide) then the LUT that you should use should also incorporate compensation for this over exposure.
-The LUT set that I provided for the A7s includes LUTs that have compensation for +1 and +2 stops of over exposure.
+If you chose to deliberately over expose the camera by a stop or two to get the best from the 8 bit recordings (see part one of the guide) then the LUT that you should use should also incorporate compensation for this over exposure.
+The LUT sets that I have provided for the Sony Alpha cameras includes LUTs that have compensation for +1 and +2 stops of over exposure.

 So how do we do this in practice?

 First of all you need some LUT’s.
 If you haven’t already downloaded my LUT’s please download one or both of my LUT sets: